 Vita

 Robert Benjamin Ripy was born in Ft.
 Lauderdale, Florida.
-He earned his Bachelor’s of Science in polymer science at the University of Southern Mississippi in 2012 and earned his Master’s of Science at the Univeristy of Tennessee Knoxville.
+He earned his Bachelor’s of Science in polymer science at the University of Southern Mississippi in 2012 and earned his Master’s of Science in polymer chemistry at the Univeristy of Tennessee, Knoxville in 2016.